gupta-abhay/www/content/posts/2020-10-04-vit/index.md

 I think the authors have done a fantastic job of coming up with an idea at the intersection of language and vision, paving way for an exciting new research direction.

+## Code

+An initial implementation in Pytorch is available [here](https://github.com/gupta-abhay/ViT).

 ## References

 1. Dhruv Mahajan, Ross Girshick, Vignesh Ramanathan, Kaiming He, Manohar Paluri, Yixuan Li, Ashwin Bharambe, and Laurens van der Maaten.
 Exploring the limits of weakly supervised pretraining.
 In ECCV, 2018